davedawita/Kick-at-Moving-Goal/README.md

 Forthcoming Features

 This game may include the tooltips feature in the future.
+A dropdown menu for different levels of difficulty can be added when the 'Next Level' button is clicked in the future.

 Unsolved Problems
 None.